Sightseeing Tours in Cardiff

 - Duration:2 Hours

 OVERVIEWFollow in the footsteps of TVs favourite Time Lord on this 2-hour Doctor Who walking tour of Cardiff.
 Visit memorable locations from the sci-fi drama series including Cardiff Castle and the National Museum of Wales, and spot recognizable sights like Rose Tylers workplace and the site of Danny Pinks death.
 Along the way, your guide will entertain you with fun Doctor Who facts and trivia and tell you insider stories and anecdotes about Doctor Who actors and filming locations.2-hour Doctor Who walking tour of CardiffVisit memorable filming locations for hit TV series Doctor WhoExplore Cardiff Castle and the National Museum of WalesFollow in the footsteps of characters like the Doctor, Rose and Danny PinksGreat-value tour includes entrance to Cardiff CastleINCLUDESProfessional guideEXCLUDESGratuitiesHotel pickup and drop-offMEETING AND PICKUPMeeting pointCastle StreetPlease arrive at least 10 minutes early at your meeting point as the tour will leave promptly.
-You need to meet your guide just outside the main entrance to Cardiff Castle on Castle Street where you will find your guide waiting for you with a sonic screwdriver.Options and Start timeDoctor Who Cardiff City Walking Tour:11:00 AMEnd pointCity CentreWHAT TO EXPECTMeet your guide, a fellow Doctor Who fan, at the entrance to Cardiff Castle and embark on an exciting walking tour of the city.
+You need to meet your guide just outside the main entrance to Cardiff Castle on Castle Street where you will find your guide waiting for you with a sonic screwdriver.Options and Start timeDoctor Who Cardiff City Walking Tour:10:00 AMDoctor Who Cardiff City Walking Tour:11:00 AMEnd pointCity CentreWHAT TO EXPECTMeet your guide, a fellow Doctor Who fan, at the entrance to Cardiff Castle and embark on an exciting walking tour of the city.
 Start with a visit to Cardiff Castle and admire the mighty medieval fortress on a 30-minute walking tour.
 Along the way, be transported into the time-traveling world of Doctor Who as you spot locations like the TARDIS library and see sites from the episode Rebel Flesh.
 Hear from your guide about the other TV series that have filmed in the castle, including recent hits like Sherlock and Torchwood.

 Leave the castle and head to Cardiff city center, where youll visit the sites of over 30 Doctor Who scenes, including memorable locations like the scene of Danny Pinks death, the site of Donna Nobles ill-fated wedding and Rose Tylers workplace.
 Spot popular filming locations like the National Museum of Wales and hear fascinating facts and anecdotes from your guide, a Doctor Who expert.